MEDIC ST 6015AHO - Medicine Internship VI Part 1

 Learning & Teaching Activities

 Learning & Teaching ModesThe Clincial attachments provide workplace-based learning with oppportunity to attend clinical and educational meetings provided by the clinical unit.
 The year 6 teaching series has a mixture of online learning; interactive leactures; and small group activities (including simulation).

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to attend clinical attachments for the same hours as an intern on the unit, they are released one full day per week (wednesday) to attend formal teaching program (Transition to internship program)

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Mini Clinical Evaluation exercise (Mini-CEx) observed cases x2 (20%)

 Case based presentation (10%)

-Academic Progression RequirementsTo pass this course and the Final (Sixth Year) MBBS Assessment Part 1 and Part 2 courses, students must obtain:
+Academic Progression RequirementsTo pass this course and the Final Year (Sixth Year) MBBS Assessment Part 2course, students must obtain: